rowanphipps/Cerberus/README.md

 ##Usage

 To use Cerberus you will first need to write a function like the one described above that takes a single int as input and returns its result as something compatible with json.
 It can rely on data and or code in other files but these will need to be added to the Cerberus project explicitly with `cerberus add-file file [file ...]`.
 In addition you need to make sure that any libraries the code depends on are preinstalled on all the machines the code is to be run on.
+Files can later be remove from the project with `cerberus remove-file file [file ...]`, although this does not delete files that have been deployed to other machines.

 ### Setup
 Once you have a function that you want to run using Cerberus, you will need to create a new Cerberus project by running `cerberus new` with the name for the project and the function you want to run as arguments. eg.